JoshuaSkootsky/my-site-blog/content/posts/kadane.md

 Ulf Grenander in 1997 proposes the problem of finding the maximum subarray of an array.
 If all numbers allowed are positive, the question is trivial - just add them all up!
 It gets hard if the numbers can be negative.
 How do?

-Grenander improves on the brute force algorithm, which would have been cubic `O^3`, and finds a quadradic `O^2` solution.
+Grenander then improved on the brute force algorithm, which would have been cubic `O^3`, and found a quadradic `O^2` solution.

-Michael Shamos improves this and finds an `O(n log n)` solution, using divide and conquer / binary search.
+Later, Michael Shamos found a further refinement, an `O(n log n)` solution, based on divide and conquer / binary search.

-Michael, feeling very good about himself, presents his algorithm at Carnegie Mellon University (CMU), where a professor of statistics, Jay Kadane, attends the talk, and from the audience, in one minute, devises a linear `O(n)` solution, which bears his name.
+Michael (presumably feeling very good about himself) presents his algorithm at Carnegie Mellon University (CMU), where a professor of statistics, Jay Kadane, attended his talk, and from the audience, in one minute, devised a linear `O(n)` solution, which bears his name.
+This is THE solution to the subarray sum problem, Kadane's Algorithm.

-How is this possible?

-Let's look at Kadane's algorithm and see:
+Let's look at Kadane's algorithm:

 ```javascript
 /*